Autor: Luigi

 Most lawn mower batteries last long enough to make cordless mowers worthwhile, but they are not forever.
 If you store them well and use them normally, 3 to 5 years is a realistic expectation before meaningful performance drop becomes part of the ownership equation.

-• Are Cordless Lawn Mowers Worth It?
+• Are Cordless Lawn Mowers Worth It in 2026?

-Are Cordless Lawn Mowers Worth It?
+Are Cordless Lawn Mowers Worth It in 2026?

 Yes — for most homeowners, cordless lawn mowers are now worth it.
 They are quieter, cleaner, easier to start, and easier to live with than gas mowers.
 For small to medium residential lawns, they are often the best overall option.